 Loading...

 Course Description

 Join us for a thought-provoking book discussion group centered on A Deep Presence: 13,000 Years of Native American History by Robert G. Goodby.
-Over the course of three session, we will embark on a fascinating journey through New Hampshire's rich Native American past and delve into the complex nature of "tribal" identity within Ndakinna, the ancestral homeland of the Western Abenaki people.
-We will explore the intricate question of tribal identity, the challenges of preserving ancient sites, and the archaeological evidence that paints a vivid picture of Abenaki life—through artifacts, food remains, and seasonal migration patterns that spanned over 400 generations.
-Then we will take time to focus on three remarkable archaeological sites: the Swanzey Fish Dam, the Raft Bridge site, and the Wantastiquet Mountain site in Hinsdale.
-Finally, we will dive into the 12,600-year-old Tenant Swamp site in Keene, where Paleoindian caribou hunters braved harsh winters in hide-covered tents.
-Required reading for the course: A Deep Presence: 13,000 Years of Native American History by Robert G. Goodby.
-ISBN: 978-1942155409.
+Embark on a fascinating journey through New Hampshire's Native American past, delving into the complex nature of ‘tribal’ identity within Ndakinna, the ancestral homeland of the Western Abenaki people.
+Explore the intricate question of tribal identity and the challenges of preserving ancient sites.
+Examine archaeological evidence that paints a vivid picture of Abenaki life—through artifacts, food remains, and seasonal migration patterns that spanned 400 generations.
+Focus on three remarkable archaeological sites—the Swanzey Fish Dam, the Raft Bridge site, and the Wantastiquet Mountain site in Hinsdale—and dive into the 12,600-year-old Tenant Swamp site in Keene, where Paleoindian caribou hunters braved harsh winters in hide-covered tents.
+Required reading for the course: “A Deep Presence: 13,000 Years of Native American History” by Robert G. Goodby ISBN: 978-1942155409.

+Loading...